 - Rows of observations

-Useful information about SAS data set can be summarized as follows:
+Useful information about the SAS data set can be summarized as follows:

 - SAS Dataset can read as well as it has built-in data sources for use like Excel, Access, etc.

 - The dataset which is used only in the current session run and discarded after the session ends is known as Temporary Dataset.

 - The Dataset that is stored for use in the future session is also known as the Permanent Dataset.

 - The built-in data set can be accessed using this path Libraries -> My Libraries->SASHELP.

 Q #7) Explain why double trailing @@ is used in Input Statements?